-Women in regard to their virginity are like vines.
-One vine may have red wine while another has black wine, one vine may yield much wine while another yields little.
+Women, with regard to the blood that flows when their hymens are ruptured, are like grapevines.
+One vine may produce red wine while another produces black wine, one vine may yield much wine while another yields little.

-Rabbi Ḥiyya taught: As leaven is wholesome for the dough so is menstrual blood wholesome for a woman.
+Rabbi Ḥiyya taught: Just as leaven is good for dough so is menstrual blood good for a woman.

 It appears that the Sages of the Mishna took their muse from passages in the Tanakh and in midrashic works.
-According to the Tanna Kamma a woman is compared to a grapevine based on the verse in Sefer (128:3) Thy wife shall be as a fruitful vine, in the innermost parts of thy house; thy children like olive plants, round about thy table.
+According to the Tanna Kamma a woman is compared to a grapevine based on the verse in Sefer (128:3): “Your wife shall be as a fruitful vine, in the innermost parts of your house; your children like olive plants, round about your table.”

 The verse is understood as teaching that if one’s wife is similar to a fruitful vine – one that gives much wine – in that her menstrual flow is strong, she will be able to have many children.
-Rabbi Hiyya, on the other hand, borrowed his material from the midrashic interpretation of the Yosef story, where we find that Yosef’s master trusted him with everything “save the bread which he did eat” (Bereshit 39:6).
-The “bread” is understood to refer to his wife, as we find when Yosef rebuffs his master’s wife’s advances with the argument that Potiphar trusted him with everything “save thee, because thou art his wife.”
-Thus, Rabbi Hiyya’s metaphor compares a woman to leaven.
+Rabbi Ḥiyya, on the other hand, borrowed his material from the midrashic interpretation of the Yosef story, where we find that Yosef’s master trusted him with everything “save the bread which he did eat” (Bereishit 39:6).
+The “bread” is understood to refer to his wife, as we find when Yosef rebuffs his master’s wife’s advances with the argument that Potiphar trusted him with everything “except you, because you are his wife.”
+Thus, Rabbi Ḥiyya’s metaphor compares a woman to leaven.
 Just as leaven makes the dough rise and become bread, similarly menstrual blood ensures pregnancy and childbirth.